 There is nothing fun about a divorce for anyone.
 There was just promise and hope on your wedding day, and to see all of the hopes and dreams collapse is tragic and can be devastating.
 Divorce disrupts your life and can wear you down emotionally.
 If you have children, divorce can be even more devastating because in addition to the emotional roller-coaster you are riding, you are also a passenger in your kids’ emotional roller-coaster as well.

 At Petrelli Previtera, we understand divorce is so much more than the divorce process.
 Our mission is to make your divorce process as easy as possible on you and all who are involved.
 We have over 30 years of experience in handling every aspect of a divorce.
 We are committed to guiding you through this difficult process by listening to your concerns and tailoring our divorce legal services to your needs.
 In this blog post, we’ll discuss the emotional toll you may be under and offer up tips to deal with your emotions.
 If you are in the Douglas County area, contact us today to schedule your consultation!

 THE EMOTIONAL TOLL OF DIVORCE: A MYRIAD OF EMOTIONS

 - Depression.
 When you lose your hopes and dreams, it can be depressing or, at the very least, disheartening.
 Oftentimes, you may feel lost now that your future is shattered and you have no clear direction.

 - Stress.
 Your stress levels are certainly higher when dealing with a dissolution of marriage.
 You may be moving (one of the biggest stressors in life) or changing jobs (another big stressor).
 Your routine will be interrupted.
-And you may have unexpected events come up that you’ll have to deal with immediately.
-Filing for divorce is definitely stressing.
+And you may have unexpected events that you’ll have to deal with immediately.
+Filing for divorce is definitely stressful.